 TEACHED is a series of short documentary films that candidly address the causes and consequences of our nation's race-based “achievement gap," looking at continuing inequality in our public school system and taking viewers into those communities where its effects are most severe.

 Created by a former teacher and education writer, TEACHED is meant to remind viewers of the promises made over half a century ago in Brown v.
 Board of Education that all U.S. students would receive an equal education.
-The first set of TEACHED films, TEACHED Vol. I ,addresses some of today's most challenging education issues and are complimented by one-on-one interviews with national education leaders.
+The first set of TEACHED films, TEACHED Vol. I ,addresses some of today's most challenging and controversial education issues.
+The films are complimented by our online On the Loudspeaker interview series with national education leaders.

 WHO WE ARE

 Kelly Amis, Producer/Director — After graduating from Georgetown University, Kelly taught in South Central, Los Angeles as a charter corps member of Teach for America.
 She went on to earn an M.A. in Education Policy Analysis from Stanford University and research the Australian education system as a Fulbright Scholar.
 Kelly worked for U.S. Senator Dianne Feinstein as a Legislative Aide and several education reform organizations, including the Thomas B. Fordham Foundation, Building Hope and Fight For Children.
 TEACHED is her first film project.
 Watch interviews with Kelly here, here and here.